Chenyt-Dev/coding/AAA_No_Categories_201-300.md

 ### 224. Basic Calculator
 * The ideas for calculators is similar, just use a stack and operate on each character.

+### 226. Invert Binary Tree
+* Straightforward if do it recursively.